USS Wahoo (SS-238): Fourth patrol, February – April 1943

 Wahoo left the following morning to investigate a ship on the horizon.
-This target proved to be a small diesel-driven freighter.
+This target proved to be a small, diesel-driven freighter.
 The submarine commenced firing with her 20 mm and four-inch deck guns.
 The freighter tried to ram her, but Wahoo maneuvered clear, and then continued firing at the target, setting her ablaze from stem to stern, and leaving her dead in the water.
 The crew took turns looking through the periscope as the freighter sank.

 Later that day, Wahoo sighted a 100 LT trawler Bonshu Maru 95 and again attacked with her deck guns.
 When all three of her 20 mm guns jammed, the Wahoo went alongside the riddled trawler and the sailors of Wahoo hurled homemade Molotov cocktails (gifts from the U.S. Marines at Midway Atoll) onto the trawler.
 Wahoo departed, leaving the fishing boat wrecked, spouting flame and smoke.

 On 28 March, while on the surface astride the Shimonoseki-Formosa shipping route, Wahoo opened fire with two 20 mm guns on two motor sampans.
-The targets did not sink but they were also left in a wrecked condition.
+The targets did not sink, but they were left in a wrecked condition.

 On the following day, Wahoo sighted the freighter Yamabato Maru and fired two of her stern torpedo tubes.
 The first torpedo hit at the point of aim under the mainmast and completely disintegrated everything abaft her stack.
 The forward section sank in two minutes.
 The second torpedo was aimed at the foremast, but it missed because the first torpedo stopped the freighter in her tracks.

-Wahoo surfaced, transited the Collnett Strait, and headed home, concluding a war patrol which topped the record to date in number of ships sunk.
+Wahoo surfaced, transited the Collnett Strait, and headed home, concluding a war patrol that topped the record to date in number of ships sunk.
 The American submarine command in Pearl Harbor reported that the "Japanese think a submarine wolf pack operating in Yellow Sea.
 All shipping tied up."

 Meanwhile, the United States mounted its offensive against Attu, and Admiral Mineichi Koga returned his major units from Truk to Tokyo Bay via a sortie to Alaska.
-Forewarned by American codebreakers that the Japanese intended to counter the invasion of Attu by a major sortie of the I.J.N. fleet, COMSUBPAC sent his top sub, Wahoo, to the Kuril Islands to intercept it.
+Forewarned by American codebreakers that the Japanese intended to counter the invasion of Attu by a major sortie of the IJN fleet, COMSUBPAC sent his top sub, Wahoo, to the Kuril Islands to intercept it.

 On 6 April 1943, Wahoo arrived at Midway, and she commenced a refit on the following day.
 On 21–22 April, she conducted training underway and was declared ready for sea on 25 April.